carlssonk/terraform-aws-infra/README.md

 ## Guide

-### Create infra on a new environment
+### Set up and create infra on a new environment
+1. Create new AWS account for the new environment
+2. Create a new IAM user
-1. Create a new GHA workflow file in .github/workflows
+3. Set up a new repository environment in github
+4. Add `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` secrets and a `ENVIRONMENT` variable in the repository environment
-2. Add a new backend hcl file in backend/ folder
+5. Add a new .hcl file in the backend/ folder.
+CD into the folder and run `terraform init` and `terraform apply -auto-approve` (TODO: Create a cli instead that bootstraps a new environmnet)
-3. Create a new branch and push changes to that branch
+6. Create a new branch and limit the repository enviroment to that branch in github environment settings
-4. Done.
+7. In deploy.yml, reference the repository environment by adding a new if statement in `set-environment`, make sure to set it to the correct environment name
+8. Push changes to new branch
+9. Done

 ### Destroy infra for an environment
 For now we can only destroy manually